PiggyChu620/MindustryRandomPlanet/README.md

 *v0.2.4*
 - Load all available ores from all activated mods for ore placements in random map generations
 - Set minimum resources in any map to 5, 2 of which is Copper and Lead

+*v0.2.5*
+- Remove factory schematics from the starting sector

 ---